 Jump into the Story

-Jump in the Story is a great strategy for students that have difficulty with inferring what is happening in the story, as well as inferring about the characters.
-It is best to use this strategy with a text with great illustrations.
+Jump into the Story is a great strategy for students that have difficulty with inferring what is happening in the story, and/or inferring about the characters.
+It is best to use this strategy with a text that has great illustrations.

-While reading the book, stop on a page with a great illustration.
+While reading the book, stop on a page with a wonderful illustration.
 Then ask students to jump into the story.
-This means that they pose and move to look like a different character in the story.
+This means that they pose and move to look like a character in the story.
 Basically, create a visual tableau of the picture from the book.

 Explain to students that they are the character they are posed as.
 Ask students inferential questions about the text.
 Have students answer as the character.
 “How is your character feeling right now?
 Why do you think that?”
 This literally “puts the students in the character’s shoes” and can give them a better reference for answering questions.